gvwilson/snailz/README.md

     Each snail is initially put in a randomly-chosen location.
     Snails are then moved as if they were repulsive electrical charges, with large snails repelling their neighbors more than small ones.
+    A "wall" of snails with unit mass surrounding the grid ensures that actual snails don't wander off.

 ## Data Dictionary